 A two-story brick schoolhouse in Reads Landing was the second built in Minnesota.
 Ground was broken for the school in 1870 and it served as a school until 1965.
 Now it serves as the Reads Landing Museum.
 Visit it to learn more about the local history.

 The town offers a pub in a building constructed in 1870, which originally opened as a dry goods store.
-There you can enjoy a locally crafted brew on the patio overlooking the mighty Mississippi.
-There are also three MnDOT pulloffs north of Reads Landing on Hwy 61 that offer scenic overlooks of Lake Pepin.
+Here you can enjoy a locally crafted brew on the patio overlooking the mighty Mississippi.
+There are also three MnDOT pulloffs north of Reads Landing on Highway 61 that offer scenic overlooks of Lake Pepin.